mauriciomd/c-asteroids/readme.md

 ## Motivation

-I was looking for ideas about projects I could develop in my free time and, after reading [Austin's](https://austinhenley.com/blog/challengingprojects.html) article, I've decided that it would be fun to try to develop my version of a classic game.
+I was looking for ideas about projects I could develop in my free time and, after reading the [Austin's](https://austinhenley.com/blog/challengingprojects.html) article, I've decided that it would be fun to try to develop my version of a classic game.
 Here are the reasons to choose this project:

 - First of all, it's completely different from things I'm used to (web development);
 - Second, I really like to play games and I thought it would be interesting to learn a bit about how they were made, even a simplified version;